samyBadjoudj/binary-tree-printer/README.md

 This mini project is web backend (can be use in command line application) to display colored binary tree.
 When I was doing some exercises on BT, wanted to display them but did not find a piece of code read to paste.

-It is composed with endpoints.
+It is composed with these endpoints.

 ----
             @GetMapping("printBtFromString")